anssiruokonen/foundation-sprint/README.md

 # Foundation Sprint Workshop Tool

-A secure, single-page workshop facilitation tool for conducting Foundation Sprint workshops.
+A single-page workshop facilitation tool for conducting Foundation Sprint workshops.
 This tool works entirely client-side and is hosted on GitHub Pages.

 ## Features

-- Password protection for secure access
 - Auto-save functionality using localStorage
 - Module-based workshop structure with timers
 - Dark/light theme support